The corporate values are the standards of behavior that every employee in the organization strives to live every day.

 4. Cognition: Goals can lead individuals to develop and change their behavior.

-Employee is focused on increasing the effectiveness and/or efficiency of an organization to fulfil its policy and objectives.
-It is not limited to quality initiatives.
-Improvement in business strategy, business results, customer, employee and supplier relationships can be subject to continual improvement.
+Employees are required to contribute to increasing the effectiveness and efficiency of an organization to fulfil the company policy and objectives.
+This should not be limited to quality initiatives.
+Improvement in business strategy, business results, customer, employee and supplier relationships is subject to continual improvement.
 Put simply, it means ‘getting better all the time’.